xythobuz/xythobuz.github.io/input/projects/3d-printing/octoprint.md

 ### Automatically Connect to Printer

 [Bernd Zeimetz has a great writeup on how to auto-connect to the serial port](https://bzed.de/post/2017/11/octoprint_autoconnect_printer/) of your 3D printer.
-Here is the very brief version of it:
+Here is the brief version of it, slightly modified to work with current OctoPrint versions.

 Create the script `/home/pi/connect_octoprint.py` with the following contents:

 <pre class="sh_python">
-#!/home/pi/OctoPrint/venv/bin/python
+#!/home/pi/oprint/bin/python2

 OCTOPRINT_URL = 'http://localhost:5000/api/connection'
-API_KEY = 'AAABBB000YOURAPIKEYHERE000BBBAAA'
+API_KEY = 'YOUR_API_KEY_HERE'
 BAUDRATE = 115200

 import requests